Moe-hacker/libk2v/README.md

 It only designed for one purpose:
 - Get the `value` of the `key`.

-# Why:
-K2V looks like TOML(Tom's Obvious, Minimal Language).
-TOML prioritizes humans, but K2V only prioritizes the developer.
-TOML is very powerful, but K2V is simple, and it's good enough in many scenarios.
-libk2v only contain 1000- lines of code, while tomlc99 have 2000+.
 # K2V standard:
 ```
  * We will always use a (char *)key to get the value.